-Light up his/her life with these beautiful stripes on The Benjamin sweater.
+Light up their little life with these beautiful stripes on The Benjamin sweater.
 It’s a very versatile sweater that can be made for a boy or girl.
 Cool summer sweater or a warm winter outer layer.
 With rolled sleeves and neckline it makes a unique style that’s sure to stand out.
 Lisa has documented the entire process in the sweetest video (with great music).
 Watch as Lisa takes us through her process of inspiration, design, yarn shopping, knitting (with moderation) & gifting.

 Lisa used self-striping yarn for The Benjamin.
 To achieve the same striped look, you can use your favorite self-striping yarn.